-As the below GameXplain video shows, this battle system will have Mario try to line up enemies located on several rings in the most effective way possible.
+As the overview video below shows, this battle system will have Mario try to line up enemies located on several rings in the most effective way possible.
 There's a time limit to this set-up, but coins can be spent to add more time.
-Once the player is ready, they must choose an attack and perform it on the enemies that are lined up.
+Once the enemies are lined up or time runs out, players must choose an attack and perform it on the enemies that are lined up.

 The first two Paper Mario games featured a more formulaic turn-based battle system that rewarded good timing.
 After Super Paper Mario took a turn into being more a platformer, gameplay in the series was never the same again.
 Sticker Star and Color Splash had a similar battle system, with players using collected stickers (or cards in Color Splash's case) around the world to be used in battle.

 This system was less involved and rewarding than the first two Paper Mario games, so many fans of the series are yearning for a return to form.
 While Paper Mario: The Origami King isn't exactly that, the ring based battle system should at least make fights more interesting and less repetitive than they were in Paper Mario: Sticker Star and Color Splash.

 Do you gain experience from battles in Paper Mario: The Origami King?